Henry Morgan's raid on Lake Maracaibo: Armada de Barlovento

-Although Morgan had more ships, none were as powerful as any of the Spanish Galleons, even Morgans largest ship Lilly was barely a match with the smallest Spanish frigate Soledad.
+Although Morgan had more ships, none were as powerful as any of the Spanish ships, even Morgans largest ship Lilly was barely a match with the smallest Spanish ship, the frigate Soledad.
 The Spaniards had orders to end piracy in the Caribbean, and negotiations between Morgan and Alonso continued for a week.
 The final offer put by the Spanish commander was for Morgan to leave all their spoils and slaves and to return to Jamaica unmolested.
 No agreement however was reached that would allow Morgan and his men to pass the fleet with their spoils but without being attacked.
 Morgan put the Spaniards' offers to his men, who voted instead to fight their way out.
 As they were heavily outgunned, one privateer suggested that a fire ship attack citing Francis Drake's use against the Spanish Armada eighty years earlier.
 The idea was accepted and they would direct the fire ship towards Alonso's flagship, Magdalen to cause the most confusion.

 In Maracaibo, a crew of twelve prepared a ship that had been seized in Gibraltar.
 They disguised vertical logs of wood with Montera hats, to make the Spaniards believe that the vessel was fully crewed.
 To make it look more heavily armed, additional portholes were cut in the hull and logs placed to resemble cannons.
 Barrels of powder were placed in the ship with fuses ready to be lit, tar was spread along with dried palm leaves.
 Grappling irons were laced into the ships rigging ready to catch the ropes and sails of Magdalen and ensure the vessels would become entangled.
 Alonso was informed of this activity by runaway slaves and other informants.
 With this information he drilled his men and set up some defensive measures - barrels of water were placed on the ship in case of the need to put out fires, and long poles were placed in case the privateers came too close.